 Selina Solutions for class 9 Physics Chapter 10 – Magnetism

 Class 9 students through this chapter are presented with ample information about magnetism and the various concepts revolving around it.
-Induced magnetism is the property of acquiring temporary magnetism by a magnetic material that is kept near a magnet, the process if referred to as magnetic induction.
+Induced magnetism is the property of acquiring temporary magnetism by a magnetic material that is kept near a magnet, the process is referred to as magnetic induction.

-Students are briefed about the lines of magnetic field, the concept is provided with properties for better understanding of the concept.
+Students are briefed about the lines of a magnetic field, the concept is provided with properties for better understanding of the concept.
 It also explains the evidence of the existence of the earth’s magnetic field through various facts.

 Neutral points are the points at which two magnetic fields are equal in magnitude but opposite in direction.
 The last part of the chapter discusses electromagnets and its uses, the two shapes of electromagnets, their construction etc. Permanent magnets, along with a comparison with electromagnets is also elucidated.